mlabuda2/nf-tower-docs/docs/credentials/ssh_credentials.md

 - The remote system must have a version of SSH installed.
 This guide assumes the remote system uses OpenSSH.
 If you are using a different version of SSH, the key generation steps may differ.
 - The SSH public key must be present on the remote system (usually in `~/.ssh/authorized_keys`).

-To generate an SSH key pair:
+To generate an SSH keypair:

 1. From the target machine, open a terminal and run `ssh-keygen`.
 2. Follow the prompts to:
    - specify a file path and name (or keep the default)
    - specify a passphrase (recommended)
-3. Navigate to the target folder (default `/home/user/.ssh/id_rsa`) and open the private key file with a plain text editor.
+3. Navigate to the target folder (default `/home/user/.ssh/id_rsa`) and open the private key file with a plain text editr.
 4. Copy the private key file contents before navigating to Tower.

 ### Create an SSH credential in Tower

 - From an organization workspace: navigate to the Credentials tab and select **Add Credentials**.

-- From your personal workspace: select **Your credentials** from the user top-right menu, then select **Add credentials**.
+- From your personal workspace: select **Your credentials** from the user to-right menu, then select **Add credentials**

 ![](_images/ssh_credential.png)